Convicted serial killer Kanae Kijima pulled off what Charles Manson could not: She got married while in prison.

 An autopsy revealed that he had died of carbon-monoxide poisoning and that his body contained the remains of sleeping pills.
 Police also found a charcoal burner inside the vehicle.
 Kijima was seen with him the day before his corpse was located.

-The lay judge trial found Kijima to be guilty on ten counts, with fraud and theft also included.
+The ruling handed down in the lay judge trial found Kijima to be guilty on ten counts, with fraud and theft also included.
 Last year, the Tokyo High Court upheld the ruling.

 Source: “Kijima kanae hikoku gokuchūu kekkon shite ita!
 Otto ni ‘shu 1 menkai’ wo nedari mo,” Josei Jishin (April 7)